VaishnaviShinde-454/Newpractice/README.md

 # Newpractice
-I  do the practice of solving the problems .
+I  do the practice of solving the problems with the help of chatgpt.